mduckham/SMURF/Queries/Corpus of potential competency questions.md

 •	What are the unique feature identifiers (UFI) of a specific water body that is represented with both point and polygon geometries?

-•	What are the UFIs of a specific water body that is represented with multiple polygon representations?
+•	What are the unique deature identifiers (UFI) of a specific water body that is represented with multiple polygon representations?

 •	Which authoritative and coincident water bodies have different feature type codes (for example one is water dam and other is lake)?